joglr/gubb/README.md

 ### [Node](example/node) with --experimental-modules flag

-When using the native ES module loader from node, [named exports are not available yet](TODO: ADD LINK)
+When using the native ES module loader from node, [named exports are not available for node<12](TODO: ADD LINK)

 ```javascript
 import * as gubb from 'gubb';